apache/druid/docs/querying/filters.md

 ## Null Filter

-The null filter is a partial replacement for the selector filter dedicated to matching NULL values.
+The null filter is a partial replacement for the selector filter.
+It is dedicated to matching NULL values.

+Druid's SQL planner uses the null filter by default instead of selector filter whenever `druid.generic.useDefaultValueForNull=false`, or if `sqlUseBoundAndSelectors` is set to false on the [SQL query context](./sql-query-context.md).

 | Property | Description | Required |
 | -------- | ----------- | -------- |